Cycle Tours - Baltics

 If you like cycling then discovering the Baltics on a bike might be something you should definitely try.
 The ferry takes you from Kiel to Klaipeda where your journey could already start.

 There is a lot to see and to discover in the Baltics on the bike: the legendary Curonian Spit of Lithuania, city of Kuldiga in Latvia which is known as Northern Venice or small islands Kihnu and Vormsi in Estonia are just few places you could add to your travel plans.
 And don’t forget to count with extra time to admire the beauty of the Baltics.

-You can arrive in the port of Klaipeda and swing right on your bike to cycle to the city center.
-On the almost 4.5 km short route you can get a first sights of Klaipeda.
-During your stay in the beautiful harbor city, you can explore all the sights, such as the Dolphinarium & Maritime Museum or the old sailing ship "Meridianas", which is now used as a restaurant.
-There is more to see: travel through the winding streets of the old town past the Theater Square, where stands the Simon Bach Fountain with the landmark Klaipeda's "Ännchen von Tharau".
-Experience the city that was once called Memel on your own individual bike tour.
+Rested, you arrive at the port of Klaipeda and can swing directly on your bike to cycle around the city center.
+On the almost 4.5 km short distance you can get a first overview to Klaipeda.
+During your stay in the beautiful port city you can explore some sights, such as the Delphinarium & Sea Museum or the old sailing ship "Meridianas", which is used today as a restaurant.
+There is more to see: Drive through the angled streets of the old town past the Theaterplatz, where the Simon Bach fountain with the landmark Klaipeda's "Ännchen von Tharau" stands.
+Experience the city that was once Memel on your very individual bike tour.
 Take the pedestrian ferry from Klaipeda to Smiltyne and embark on an unforgettable bike ride along the Europe Road R1.

 After approx. 20 km you reach Juodkrante and after another 30 km the fishing village Nida.
-In addition to many restaurants and hotels there are some interesting sights such as the Thomas Mann House and a sailor museum to visit.
-Enjoy the charm of the unique natural and cultural landscape that radiates the Curonian Spit during your cycling trip.
+In addition to many restaurants, hotels and restaurants, there are some interesting sights such as the Thomas Mann House and a sailors' museum to visit.
+During your bike ride, enjoy the charm of the unique natural and cultural landscape that the Curonian Nutrition offers.